ardalis/ardalis-com-gatsby/src/pages/blog/excel-cumulative-flow-diagram.md

 ![image](/img/image_8_excel.png "image")

 Next, begin collecting data.
-At a particular time each day, and at the same time each day, not how many stories, cards, tasks, or whatever you’re using in your system to represent active work items are currently in your system.
+At a particular time each day, and at the same time each day, note how many stories, cards, tasks, or whatever you’re using in your system to represent active work items are currently in your system.
 Record how many are in each state.
 Pay no attention to which ones, specifically, are in each state – a CFD is an aggregate tool and doesn’t focus on individual work items.
 After a few days, you should have some data like what’s shown above.

 Once you have some data, you can create a cumulative flow diagram in Excel using Excel’s built-in charting capabilities.
 Simply highlight all of your data and the headings, and select Insert – Charts – Area – Stacked Area as shown here using Excel 2010: